Jim Harmon: Radio into fiction

 He edited volumes two and three of It's That Time Again (Bearmanor Media, 2004 and 2006), an anthology series of new fiction featuring the characters of old-time radio.
 His story in the first volume is "Tom Mix and the Mystery of the Bodiless Horseman."
 For the second book in the series, he contributed "Sherlock Holmes and the Adventure of the Duplicate Daughter" and "The Avenger and the Maker of Werewolves."
 The third volume in the series introduced character crossovers, and Harmon combined Nick Carter, Jack Armstrong and Tom Mix into a single novelette, Jack Armstrong and the Horde of Montezuma.

 One of the earliest dealers to issue a catalog of tapes of old time radio shows, Harmon also wrote, produced and appeared in a radio revival of the Tom Mix radio series during the early 1980s.

 Monsters of the Movies

-From 1974–1975, Harmon was the West Coast editor of Curtis Magazines' Monsters of the Movies, Marvel Comics' short-lived attempt to emulate Warren Publishing's Famous Monsters of Filmland.
+From 1974 to 1975, Harmon was the West Coast editor of Curtis Magazines' Monsters of the Movies, Marvel Comics' short-lived attempt to emulate Warren Publishing's Famous Monsters of Filmland.
 Monsters of the Movies covered classic and contemporary horror movies, and included interviews, articles and photo features.